ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Bases

 If you want to change the bases you pick up, navigate to installationsfolder/bases and edit the .txt files accordingly.
 This way you can still use this tool when new bases are released or if you want to pick up bigger weapons too.
+At the moment identified items will get ignored.

 ##  F.A.Q.
 #### How do I get my SessionID?